 - Drag-and-drop file upload

 - Lack of Community support

 - Extensions repository

 Wrapping up PHP CMS list

-So, here are few well know and useful PHP CMS, however, these are not only, apart from them there are dozens of open source content management systems you can ponder upon.
-However, I thought here to only include those have a good amount of audiences.
-You can choose any of the listed for static or dynamic websites/blogs either for personal usage, enterprise or developing custom web applications.
+So, here are a few well know and useful PHP CMS, however, these are not only, apart from them there are dozens of open source content management systems you can ponder upon.
+However, I thought here to only include those who have a good amount of audiences.
+You can choose any of the listed for static or dynamic websites/blogs either for personal usage, enterprise, or developing custom web applications.

 Other Articles to read:

 - 8 Free and Open Source Online Marketing Automation Tools